cgoettel/mt-alignment-wrapper/README.md

 ##Evaluation
 My original evaluation goal was:

-> The system should be evaluated based on its ability to easily translate a file and produce a correctly formatted output file.
-Correctly formatted, in this case, means that the output file aligns the parallel texts accurately and according to the user's choice (sentence, paragraph, or none).
+> The system should be evaluated based on its ability to easily produce a correctly formatted output file.
+Correctly formatted, in this case, means that the output file aligns the parallel texts accurately and according to the given TMX file.

+This parser fulfills those requirements, although there is plenty of improvement that can be made.

 ##Future work
 - Complete Unicode to TeX conversion.
 So far only the letters that appear in the two sample files are converted.
 To help, there is a regex that will eliminate every character and TeX diacritical mark, making it easier to find which letters also need conversion.